Batrachideinae

 Batrachideinae is a subfamily of groundhoppers or pygmy grasshoppers.
 There are thought to be 20 genera in Batrachideinae, with genera found in the Americas, Africa, (mostly tropical) Asia and Australia.

+Description

+Groudhoppers in this subfamily are characterised by having antennae consisting of 18-22 segments (other Tetrigidae have less than 16).

 Genera

 About 25 genera in three tribes belong to the subfamily Batrachideinae: